microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 ### Using The Toolkit Inside A Webview

-With the package installed, we need to adjust the project so the toolkit is usable within our webview context.
+With the package installed, we need to adjust the project so the toolkit is usable within our webview.
 We'll start by updating the `getWebviewContent` content function we defined earlier to accept two new parameters.

 ```typescript
 function getWebviewContent(webview: vscode.Webview, extensionUri: vscode.Uri) {